 Our solution for assisted living helps providers eliminate the undesirable effects of paper documentation and helps identify when resident acuity levels change and decrease.

-Our electronic documentation software to help service providers improve the lives of people with developmental disabilities.
+Our solution for developmental disabilities is designed to help service providers improve the lives of the people under their care.

-Our Home and Community Care solutions support the clinical, financial, administrative and management functions of Home Health while also enabling clinicians to review patient electronic medical records and provide documentation at the point-of-care.
+Our Home Health and Hospice solutions support the clinical, financial, administrative and management functions of Home Health while also enabling clinicians to review patient electronic medical records and provide documentation at the point-of-care.

 Our solutions and platforms enable the free flow of information access across disparate system and health care entities improving data exchange and supporting an open collaborative development community shaping the way we make health care better.